majikthise911/Token_Crowdsale/Martian_Token_Crowdsale-main/README_Instruction.md

     * Review your tokens in MetaMask.
 To do so in MetaMask, click Add Token, click Custom Token, and then enter the address of the token contract.
 Make sure to buy larger amounts of tokens to get the denomination to appear in your wallet as more than a few wei worth.

-8. Create a GitHub repository and a `README.md` file that explains the process for buying KaseiCoin.

-Make sure that your `README.md` file includes screenshots that illustrate the functionality of your contracts as the earlier instructions detailed.

-You can also record your interactions with the executed contract as a short video or an animated GIF.
-To record a video, you can use the following tools:

-* If you’re working on macOS, you can create a screen recording by using the built-in QuickTime player.
-To learn more about this tool, refer to [Use QuickTime Player](https://support.apple.com/en-us/HT208721#quicktime) in the Apple Support documentation.

-* If you’re working on Windows 10, you can create a screen recording by using the built-in Xbox Game Bar.
-To learn more about this tool, refer to [Use Xbox Game Bar to capture game clips and screenshots on Windows 10](https://beta.support.xbox.com/help/friends-social-activity/share-socialize/record-game-clips-game-bar-windows-10) in the Microsoft Support documentation.

-* To create an animated GIF, you can use [Recordit](https://recordit.co/) on either macOS or Windows.